brucemack/brucemack.github.io/ampersand/asl-dsp-notes.md

 The 48k audio frame is down-sampled to an 8k audio frame (160 samples) by reading every 6th sample.
 There is no anti-aliasing filter applied to this down-sample operation.
 All statistics are computed on the 8k frames.

-There are three frame statistics being tracked during the data collection phase:
+There are three frame-level statistics being tracked:
 * Peak absolute value
-* Power
+* Average power
 * The number of clips

 The peak absolute value is straight-forward.